szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

 **HLAS**
   - **Self-concealment**: 5% physical and cold resistance, +1 AC, can be taken three times.
 Inspired by NWN.
-  - **Shadow Master**: Immune to blindness, nondetection, +2 Save vs. Illusion, and at night, you gain 15 extra health, move 35% faster, backstabs inflict blindness unless a save vs. spell at -2 succeeds and critical hits makes target susceptible to backstabs and inflict a -2 penalty to Save vs. Spell and Death.
-Additionally it makes the Shadowdancer incapable of critically missing, and improves critical chances by 5% for the duration (not stackable).
+  - **Shadow Master**: Immune to blindness, nondetection, +2 Save vs. Illusion, and at night, you gain 15 extra health, move 35% faster, backstabs inflict blindness for 3 rounds unless a save vs. spell at -2 succeeds and 2d4 cold damage; critical hits makes the target susceptible to backstabs for 2 rounds and inflict a non-stackable -2 penalty to Save vs. Spell and Death.
+During those two rounds, it makes the Shadowdancer incapable of critically missing, and improves critical chances by 5% for the duration (not stackable).
 Can be taken once.
 Inspired by Pathfinder.
   - **Shadow Maze**: vanilla HLA, but save vs. spell penalties improve with level (to -5 at level 28, -6 at level 36, and -7 at 44 if level is uncapped) and its duration does not depend on enemies inteligence: the number of rounds it lasts is randomized between 5 to 14.
 Additionally, it uses the visual effects from Ether Gate (and removes the delay of Maze), which are frankly much better looking.
 After returning from the pocket, living creatures feel weak, taking a -2 penalty to most combat related stats, as well as movement speed, STR and DEX.
 Can be taken unlimited times.
   - **Shadow Twin**: vanilla HLA, but the duration is the correct 2 turns (currently bugged at 1 turn).
 Additionally, the bugs in 2.6.6 that prevent the use of Detect Traps/Illusions and Hide in the Shadows were fixed, though Simulacrums can't summon a shadow.
 Can be taken unlimited times.
   - **Shadow Form**: Same, but it also makes your invisibility undispellable for its duration, and it makes you resist also 50% of ALL damage for 5 rounds, since it's meant to mimic 50% displacement i.e. 50% of the attacks should miss (and damage reduction, but damage reduction is implemented very differently in NWN/NWN2).
 Can be taken unlimited times.

-**Feats (ToF only)**
-These exist only so they are implemented if ToF (Talents of Faêrun) is installed.
+**Feats (Only to be made available by ToF or other Feat mods)** These exist only so they are implemented if ToF or another Feat mod is installed.
 To be determined how this is done.
 - **Extra Shadow Jump**: can cast **Shadow Jump** an additional time.
 Can be taken unlimited times.
 Available from level 2 onwards.
 - **Extra Shadow Illusion**: can cast **Shadow Illusion** an additional time.
 Can be taken twice at most.
 Available from level 3 onwards.
-- **Shadow Evocation**: can cast a selection of spells from level 1 to level 5 twice per day.
+- **Shadow Evocation**: can cast a selection of spells from level 1 to level 5 three times per day.
 Available from level 7 on.
 Can only be taken once.
 Inspired by NWN.

 Also, it changes the **Rod of Shadowstep** such that it uses Shadow Jump, and it's usable **3 times per day**.
 It does not disappear forever when drained.